mmairee/georgetown/README.md

-# Neighborhood Developemt Change Overtime from 2012 - 2022
+# Neighborhood Development Change Overtime from 2012 - 2022
 ## Georgetown, Kentucky

 In this neighborhood area of Georgetown, much change has happened.
 Georgetown has been a city experiencing a lot of population growth.
 More population = more housing.
 In this map, you can see that many homes have been built in this area since 2012 to accomodate more families and people to live in this city.